Table of Contents

 What Is a Health Care Proxy?

 A health care proxy (or health care agent/power of attorney) gives a person the authority to make health care decisions for you if you are unable to do so.
 The person you appoint is referred to as your agent, proxy, representative or surrogate.
+Without a health care proxy, the decision-making authority may be given to a spouse or blood relative.

 Health care proxies are used in conjunction with a living will.
 Your living will provides instructions for your health care proxy on how to handle making specific medical decisions.
 Common items to include in a living will are your wishes regarding life-sustaining treatment and living arrangements if you were to become incapacitated.